-A Masters Degree in philosophy will be awarded to students who have: (A) completed two years of course work, (B) passed both qualifying dossiers, (C) received passing grades in courses that satisfy the Department's distribution requirements, (D) satisfied the Department's logic requirement, and (E) made up all incomplete grades.
-Students must apply for a degree on Caesar upon completion of requirements.
+A Master's Degree in philosophy will be awarded to students who have: (A) completed two years of course work, (B) passed both qualifying dossiers, (C) received passing grades in courses that satisfy the Department's distribution requirements, (D) satisfied the Department's logic requirement, and (E) made up all incomplete grades.
+Upon completion of requirements students may apply for a degree by submitting the Master's Degree Completion form via TGS Forms in GSTS and receive program approval of the form by the date specified in the Academic Calendar.